-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week... with fans like these, who needs enemies?

-Quest for Glory is one of my favourite series of all time - a mix of classic adventure and RPG in a world full of dreadful puns, hidden secrets, and gorgeous scenery that stretched from the first game's European forests to the bleak horrors of Transylvanian Mordavia.
-Quest for Glory IV in particular is a masterpiece; a game that not only assumes you have the intelligence to simply roll with its Slavic themed setting and rogues, but which which features one of my favourite villains/not quite villains of all time.
-The whole series is available on GOG.COM , and I urge you to check it out with much haste.
+Quest for Glory is one of my favourite series of all time, a mix of classic adventure and RPG in a world full of dreadful puns, hidden secrets, and gorgeous scenery that stretched from the first game's European forests to the bleak horrors of Transylvanian Mordavia.
+Quest for Glory 4 in particular is a masterpiece; a game that not only assumes you have the intelligence to simply roll with its Slavic setting and rogues, but which which features one of my favourite villains/not quite villains of all time.
+The whole series is available on GOG and Steam, and I urge you to check it out with much haste.

-And then... and then there's this .
-Meet Quest For Glory 4 1/2: So You Thought You Were A Hero - a fan-made interquel that returns to the first game to see what happened after you left.
+And then... and then there's Quest for Glory 4 1/2: So You Thought You Were A Hero, a fan-made interquel that returns to the first game to see what happened after you left.
 It's long.
 It's tough.
 And it's so controversial, at least one fan-forum has banned even mentioning it.
 Uh.
 Gulp?

 Comes a hero from the East